Enjoy the Halloween haunts by sticking to your budget

 Decorations alone can run you about $100 or more.
 But some toilet paper rolls, construction paper and scissors will lead to some creative decorations.

-As MoneyCrashers pointed out, families can even have some quality time together by making decorations such as bats, monsters and more .
+Families can even have some quality time together by making decorations such as bats, monsters and more.
 These creations can be placed on your front door and windows for every trick-or-treater to see.

 The same creativity can also be applied to your costume design.
 Sure, you can buy one, but where's the fun in that?
 You also run the risk of spending too much on a costume.

-First, you'll need to decide just what your or you kid's costume will be.
+First, you'll need to decide just what you or your kid's costume will be.
 From there, see if you already have clothes that can be used.
 If not, head to a thrift store to pick up what is needed.

 But if you must purchase a costume for your kid or yourself, try visiting a discount Halloween specialty store to avoid spending too much.

-While Oct.
-31 is on a Monday, the days before make for the perfect opportunity to host a party.
+When Halloween falls on a weekday, then the weekend before or after makes perfect opportunity to host a party.
 You'll want to have a good mix of finger (not literally) foods and something that can feed everyone.

 If you plan to attend or host a Halloween party, ask that every guest brings one holiday-specific dish.
 Mummy dogs, Yoda soda and monster toes are all dishes that are delicious, spooky and fun, as highlighted by Food.com.